 My final day was a trip to the eerie Port Arthur penitentiary on the Tasman Peninsula, about an hour and a half drive from Hobart, during my visit I did a guided introductory tour on the site which when for around 30 mins.
 The guide spoke about what the prison was used for, what punishments were taken in the event of misbehaved inmates and what each building was used for.
 After the tour, I took some time to visit each building before running in for cover from the cold rain.
 No trip to Tasmania is complete without a seafood dinner and so I found one right on the wharf called Mures Upper Deck to taste a bit of everything it was a seafood platter with a glass of wine to finish off a great trip.

-A bit shout out to my mate Stefan for joining me on this trip and helping get some great pictures around Hobart for this blog, I look forward to travelling back in 2023 for the Dark Mofo Event and Winter Feast.
+A bit shout out to my friend Stefan for joining me on this trip and helping get some great pictures around Hobart, I look forward to travelling back.

 Considering visiting Tasmania?
-For more information you can visit the Offical Tasmanian tourism site click here or you can contact me via email @ firstname.lastname@example.org
+For more information, you can visit the Official Tasmanian tourism site click here or you can contact me via email @ email@example.com

 One thought on “Trip Review: Hobart, Australia”